-I am a data scientist with expertise in big data analysis, machine learning and deep learning, computational modelling, generative AI, large language models (LLMs), natural language processing (NLP), and machine learning operations (MLOps).
-I have a proven track record of delivering impactful results in diverse areas such as technology, cybersecurity and energy.
+I am a data scientist with expertise in big data analysis, machine learning (ML) and deep learning, computational modelling, predictive modelling, computer vision and generative AI.
+I have a proven track record of delivering impactful results in diverse areas such as energy, technology, and cybersecurity.
 I have practical experience in developing end-to-end machine learning workflow including data preprocessing, model training at scale and model evaluation, deploying in production and model monitoring with data pipeline automation.

 View my LinkedIn profile

 The World Bank provides data for greenhouse gas emissions in million metric tons of CO₂ equivalent (Mt CO₂e) based on the AR5 global warming potential (GWP).
-It provides key insights into environmental impact at both national, regional and economic levels over the past six decades.
+It provides information on environmental impact at both national, regional and economic levels over the past six decades.

 Figure: Interactive visualization of global CO₂ emissions by country and year